-Kristen McCannon has a comprehensive understanding of U.S. trade policy and the regulatory process, having worked in both the U.S. Department of Commerce and the Office of the U.S. Trade Representative.
+Kristen McCannon Krishnamurthy has a comprehensive understanding of U.S. trade laws and regulations, having previously worked in both the U.S. Department of Commerce and the Office of the U.S. Trade Representative.

-Because of her prior experience, she has the ability to explain the regulatory process to her clients in a way that makes it easier to grasp, which allows her to more efficiently assist them in addressing investigations and related issues.
+Because of her prior experience serving in the federal government, Kristen has the ability to explain the regulatory process to her clients in a way that makes it easier to grasp, which allows her to more efficiently assist them.

 Currently, Kristen is a member of the team assisting the Special Compliance Coordinator appointed by the U.S. Department of Commerce in the monitorship of Zhongxing Telecommunications Equipment Corporation, of Shenzhen, China, and ZTE Kangxun Telecommunications Ltd. of Hi-New Shenzhen, China (collectively, ZTE).

 Professional and Community Involvement

 Member, Customs and International Trade Bar Association (CITBA) Young Lawyers Committee